Accident And Injury Attorneys

 We see insurers lie so often that we felt the need to mention it twice.
 Adjusters may lie about paperwork, facts, and even the law.
 They’re betting that you don’t know much about injury law and hope that you’ll take what they say at face value.

 As morally reprehensible as lying may be, it happens every day and seems to be standard industry practice at times.
-Again, not only do you have the right to question the insurer’s statements, but you also have the right to partner with an injury lawyer from our firm on your case.
+Again, not only do you have the right to question the insurance claims process, but you also have the right to partner with an injury lawyer from our firm on your case.

 Ask for Recorded Statements After the Car Accident

 Even if you don’t say anything particularly damaging to your case, the insurer might use editing software to change your tone of voice or splice certain statements out of context.
-While this is considered a bad faith insurance practice, this does not stop some insurers from doing it.
+While this is considered a bad faith claims process, this does not stop some insurers from doing it.

 Ask You to Sign a HIPAA Release